while-basic/chris-celaya-blog/content/articles/unsloth-training.md

     max_seq_length = max_seq_length,
     dtype = dtype,
     load_in_4bit = load_in_4bit,
-    # token = "",           # use one if using gated models like meta-llama/Llama-2-7b-hf
+    # token = "your-token", # Use if using gated models like meta-llama/Llama-2-7b-hf
-    trust_remote_code=True, # Add this line to trust remote code )
+    trust_remote_code = True, # Add this line to trust remote code )
 ```